 Lack of citizenship has meant that for the last couple of decades most Rohingya and many other Muslims have been excluded from a large number of employment categories: public school teachers, university lecturers, government doctors and health personnel, and most other government employment opportunities are restricted to citizens; thus in practice Rohingya are banned from all of these jobs because of the discriminatory nature of the citizenship requirements.

 The Rohingya are considered to be one of the most persecuted minorities on the planet.
 Tensions between Rohingya and Buddhist Arakanese in Rakhine State have led to large-scale attacks on Rohingya.
-Though violence often grows from back-and-forth retaliations, it has quickly developed into a humanitarian crisis with tens of thousands of mostly Rohingya Muslims driven from their homes.
+Though violence often grows from back-and-forth retaliations, it has quickly developed into a humanitarian crisis with hundreds of thousands of mostly Rohingya Muslims driven from their homes.

 In May 2012, a Rakhine woman was raped and murdered; the assailants were reported to have been three Muslim men.
 A week later, an incensed Rakhine mob attacked a bus and beat to death 10 men perceived to be Muslim.
 The violence sparked a series of retaliatory attacks.
 According to official estimates, the attacks left 80 people dead and displaced a further 90,000, mostly Rohingya, by the end of the month.
 Aid workers warned of a burgeoning humanitarian crisis for Rohingya Muslims fleeing the violence.
 Conditions in temporary camps were described as ‘alarming’, with health experts expressing particular concern over malnutrition rates among displaced Rohingya.